puiterwijk/flask-oidc/docs/index.rst

 How to use
 ----------

-To integrate Flask-OpenID into your application you need to create an instance of the :class:`OpenID` object first::
+To integrate Flask-OIDC into your application you need to create an instance of the :class:`OpenID` object first::

     from flask_oidc import OpenIDConnect